Sandthorn/sandthorn/README.md

 An abstraction over `commit` that creates events methods that can be used from within a command method.

-In this exampel the `events` method will generate a method called `marked`, this method take *args as input that will result in the method argument on the event.
-It also take a block that will be executed before the event is commited and is used to groups the state changes to the event (but is only optional right now).
+In this exampel the `events` method will generate a method called `marked`, this method take an block that will be executed before the event is commited and is used to groups the state changes to the event.
+The block is optional and the state changes could have been made outside the `marked` method.

 ```ruby
 class Board